CloudDevConf/CloudDevelop2015/README.md

 For instance, if your talk was "Cirrostratus Are The Best Clouds", create a folder called "Cirrostratus-Are-The-Best-Clouds".
 Consider adding a Readme.md file if you'd like to link to any other content for attendees to look at.

-_Note: This is provided as a service to the community and is in no way an official communication from the CloudDevelop conference or its staff._
+_Note: This is provided as a service to the community.
+CloudDevelop speakers own and license their own content.
+Thank them :)._